Christopher Rokeby

+Family background

 Rokeby's family home was Mortham Tower at Rokeby in County Durham.
 He was a son of Thomas Rokeby (died 1567) and his wife Jane, a daughter of Robert Constable of Cliffe.
 His younger brother was the lawyer and Master of Requests Ralph Rokeby.
 Christopher Rokeby married Margaret Lascelles, a daughter of Sir Roger Lascelles of Brackenburgh.
 His brother-in-law, Christopher Lascelles, was a Roman Catholic and a supporter of the right of Mary, Queen of Scots to the throne of England.

+Career

-In November 1552 Edward VI appointed Rokeby as Marshal of Berwick as a replacement for Thomas Gower.
+In November 1552 Edward VI appointed Christopher Rokeby as Marshal of Berwick as a replacement for Thomas Gower.

 In 1566 William Cecil sent Rokeby into Scotland to gain the confidence of Mary, Queen of Scots and Lord Darnley.
 On the way he visited Lascelles at Sowerby.
 His mission was to learn the names of Mary's friends in England.
 Rokeby tried to get employment in the service of Lord Darnley.
 Mary's secretary, Claude Nau, wrote that "Ruxby" gave Mary an ivory locket depicting the crucifixion.

 On 2 July, Rokeby made contact with an English diplomat in Edinburgh, Henry Killigrew, who had been sent to congratulate Mary on the birth of her son.
+Killigrew complained about Rokeby's presence in Edinburgh.
 Sir Robert Melville, the Scottish ambassador in London, had guessed that Rokeby was an imposter and Cecil's agent.
 Rokeby's mission was revealed, and he was arrested by Captain Lauder on 3 July.
 His companions, Thomas Wright and John Turner, were released, but Rokeby was imprisoned at Spynie Palace for 20 months.

 Wright returned to England and explained to officials at Berwick-upon-Tweed that he and Turner had spoken to Lord Darnley while he was riding between Leith and Edinburgh, and they knew the Standen brothers who served Darnley.
 Among Rokeby's papers were letters from Cecil, including, according to Claude Nau, a gift of £100 yearly.

 Mary wrote to William Cecil in October.
 The "strange dealinges of ane Inglisman namyt Rewkisby" had shaken her good opinion of him.
 However, her trust was restored by the reports of Sir Robert Melville and she invited Cecil to attend and assist at the baptism of her son.
 Cecil did not attend.